 Fabrics are also treated with toxic to the human body petrochemical dyes, bleach, detergents, and softeners.

 So, what can we do to reduce this toxic load on our bodies?
 The answers are not so simple.
 Let me tell you one old joke.
 “If you sleep on your back it is bad for your lungs.
 If you sleep on your stomach it is bad for your face.
 If you sleep on your right it is bad for your liver.
 If you sleep on your left it is bad for your heart.
 But we wish you a good night!”
 The joke is right – practically everything is not healthy or safe at some point.
 Still, some choices are better than others.

 First of all, try to move to natural fibers with your clothing – cotton, silk, wool, and linen.
 They have always been around and we know from a long history that they are relatively safe in their natural state ( i.e. not treated with other chemicals ).
-And if you care about the health of your family, then it’s worth to learn more about the special properties of natural fabrics.
+And if you care about the health of your family, then it’s worth learning more about the special properties of natural fabrics.

 Of course, natural doesn’t equal better in all circumstances.
 Some people are allergic to natural materials, especially wool.

 Among natural fibers cotton is the most popular and affordable.
-Cotton is very comfortable to wear, it is usually hypoallergenic, strong, has very good breathable characteristics.
+Cotton is very comfortable to wear, it is usually hypoallergenic, strong, and has very good breathable characteristics.
 It conducts heat well – in summer it prevents your skin from heat, and in winter it preserves the warmth of your body.
-Cotton has high water-absorbing capacity.
+Cotton has a high water-absorbing capacity.
 It is easy to care for because it is resistant to wear, washing, and the effect of light.
 It also resists pilling and moth.
 And people use cotton fabric for 7000 years!

 Yet cotton fabric wrinkles easily.
 That’s why manufacturers often combine cotton with polyester and put formaldehyde in it.
 Chemical dyes also can ruin cotton.
-Moreover, cotton fiber is made from plants which can be full of pesticides if they are not organically grown.
+Moreover, cotton fiber is made from plants that can be full of pesticides if they are not organically grown.
 The cotton industry relies heavily on fertilizers and insecticides, and of course, these chemicals can go to fabrics made from this cotton.

 Silk, linen, and wool are other natural fabrics we want to consider as an alternative to synthetic fibers.
 They are not very easy to find in our stores either and they are really expensive.

-By the way, artificial silk looks sometimes even better than natural – it is wrinkle resistant and really shiny.
-So, to me it would be more logical to make a lining that touches the skin from pure silk and the dress itself from polyester.
+By the way, artificial silk looks sometimes even better than natural – it is wrinkle-resistant and really shiny.
+So, to me, it would be more logical to make a lining that touches the skin from pure silk and the dress itself from polyester.

 I noticed that selection of clothes made from 100% linen and wool is a little bit wider than made from organic cotton or natural silk.